Stay connected with us and read the current version of our newsletter for more information, tips,

 - Check out the Daily Caring site and have fun at home with a variety of activities

 - Check out Alzheimer Society London and Middlesex's Virtual Social Recreation site where they provide some ways for people living with dementia and their care partners to stay positive and engaged!
 Visit each day for different recreation activities and videos.

 - The Gift of Music: Sing-Along with Joanne Does!

 Joanne Does was born and raised in Woodstock.
 Joanne’s mother had Alzheimer’s disease which has led Joanne to want to make a difference in the lives of people living with dementia and their family members.
 She has produced four sing-along videos for the Alzheimer Society of Oxford.
 Please click here to listen and enjoy.
-To learn more about Joanne and to view her website, please click here.

 People living with Alzheimer’s and dementia are especially vulnerable at this time, if you are able to, please consider supporting the essential services and programs that benefit this community.